rexlexfex/odin-recipes/README.md

 # odin-recipes
-Where delicious recipes are presented to Odin, king among gods, as peace offerings
+Where Odin's delicious recipes are presented as peace offerings!

-At the end of this project, I will have demonstrated my ability to appease the great nordic deity through culinary prowess.
-Also, but less importantly, I will have built a site using anchors and images.
-May the mighty windstorm spare our fragile homes.
+At the end of this project, I will have demonstrated my ability to appease the dreaded Moskstraumen through culinary prowess.
+May the mighty windstorm spare our fragile vessels.